ychengcsus/rearview/README.md

     gulp test

+### Other tests

-UI end-to-end tests are powered by [Protractor][], which is built on top of WebDriverJS.
-They're located in [src/test/javascript/e2e](src/test/javascript/e2e) and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`gulp itest`) in a second one.
+Performance tests are run by [Gatling][] and written in Scala.
+They're located in [src/test/gatling](src/test/gatling) and can be run with:

+    ./mvnw gatling:execute

 For more information, refer to the [Running tests page][].

 ## Using Docker to simplify development (optional)

 You can use Docker to improve your JHipster development experience.
 A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

-For example, to start a postgresql database in a docker container, run:
+For example, to start a mysql database in a docker container, run:

-    docker-compose -f src/main/docker/postgresql.yml up -d
+    docker-compose -f src/main/docker/mysql.yml up -d

 To stop it and remove the container, run:

-    docker-compose -f src/main/docker/postgresql.yml down
+    docker-compose -f src/main/docker/mysql.yml down

 You can also fully dockerize your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running:

-    ./mvnw verify -Pprod dockerfile:build
+    ./mvnw package -Pprod dockerfile:build

 Then run: